codewithtamim/codewithtamim/README.md

 # 👋 Hello, I'm Tamim

-#### Founder And Lead Developer at [The Byte Array](https://thebytearray.org), a non-profit organization building privacy-focused open-source solutions for a better digital life.
+#### Founder And Lead Developer at [The Byte Array](https://thebytearray.org), an organization building privacy-focused open-source solutions for a better digital life.

 Passionate about **Network Programming** and **Mobile Development**, specializing in VPN/Proxy technologies and secure communication systems.